-- 10.1 Apply knowledge of effective strategies for communicating and collaborating with and advocating for students with mild to moderate disabilities and their parents/guardians to help students achieve desired learning outcomes, including students from a variety of cultural and linguistic backgrounds. - 10.2 Apply knowledge of effective strategies for communicating, collaborating, and consulting with general education teachers, related services providers, other school staff members, and representatives of community agencies in providing learning opportunities for students with disabilities and knowledge of effective strategies for supervising and working with teachers' aides, teaching assistants, paraprofessionals, and volunteers. - 10.3 Demonstrate knowledge of the importance of upholding high standards for professional practice through participation in professional activities and organizations and knowledge of resources for enhancing one's professional skills and for engaging in lifelong professional growth and development. - 10.4 Demonstrate knowledge of effective strategies for engaging in reflection and self-assessment activities to identify one's own strengths and weaknesses, to become aware of cultural biases and differences, to improve instruction, and to determine goals for professional growth.
+- 10.1 Apply knowledge of effective strategies for communicating and collaborating with and advocating for students with mild to moderate disabilities and their parents/guardians to help students achieve desired learning outcomes, including students with mild to moderate disabilities from a variety of cultural and linguistic backgrounds. - 10.2 Apply knowledge of effective strategies for communicating, collaborating, and consulting with general education teachers, related services providers, other school staff members, and representatives of community agencies in providing learning opportunities for students with disabilities. - 10.3 Demonstrate understanding of effective strategies for supervising and working with teachers' aides, teaching assistants, paraprofessionals, other school staff members, and volunteers. - 10.4 Demonstrate knowledge of the importance of upholding high standards for professional practice through participation in professional activities and organizations and knowledge of resources for enhancing one's professional skills and for engaging in lifelong professional growth and development. - 10.5 Demonstrate knowledge of effective strategies for engaging in reflection and self-assessment activities to identify one's own strengths and areas of growth, to become aware of cultural biases and differences, to improve instruction, and to determine goals for professional growth.

-Copyright © 2014 Pearson Education, Inc. or its affiliate(s).
+Copyright © 2020 Pearson Education, Inc. or its affiliate(s).
 All rights reserved.
-Evaluation Systems, Pearson, P.O.
-Box 226, Amherst, MA 01004
+Evaluation Systems, Pearson, 300 Venture Way, Hadley, MA 01035